By that, I am referring to the humbling effect that traveling has on the occasional Ms. Know-It-All that I can be.

 Over the years, I have come to appreciate what is potentially becoming the major minority race in the United States.

 Like many Singaporeans with forefathers from China or India, Hispanic Americans who are first- or second-generation Americans tend to speak two languages: English and Spanish.
 As Latin America strengthens its economy and international influence, so too does the importance of having such linguistic skills.
 It is heartening to see a large and powerful but traditionally monolingual nation accord the Spanish language an increasing role in its society as the Hispanic population grows in strength.
+As a lover of languages and a firm believer that every child should grow up being exposed to more than one language, I hold the secret wish that this social phenomenon may one day lead to America being a bilingual nation (one can hope, and I am optimistic).

 Many Latinos who come here do so under challenging circumstances, often leaving their family and loved ones behind and sending for them only when enough savings have been accumulated.
 In a way, it reminds me of the grandparents of many Chinese Singaporeans who risked disease, turbulent seas and war to travel south and start life with bare essentials so as to give their offspring the chance for a better future.
 It is heartening that research shows Hispanic children with immigrant parents have a substantially higher level of education than the previous generation and the propensity to lift the family out of the lower income-class level into the middle-income bracket.